The 8 Best Alternatives to SodaStream are:

-Why because the individual cost of the Cartridges tend to be higher than let’s say exchanging CO2 tanks.
+Why because the individual cost of the Cartridges tends to be higher than let’s say exchanging CO2 tanks.

 If your family or you tend to use a lot of sparkling water the cost of those cartridges will add up.

-Now on the other hand if you are the type of person that occasionally enjoy a glass of sparkling water a Soda Siphon might be your best bet.
+Now on the other hand if you are the type of person that occasionally enjoys a glass of sparkling water a Soda Siphon might be your best bet.

-2- Anyone that hates getting CO2 tanks or canister exchanged often or maybe just can’t find close by places to exchange.
+2- Anyone that hates getting CO2 tanks or canisters exchanged very often or maybe just can’t find close by places to exchange.

 The CO2 cartridges tend to be easier to find or at least ship, though remember this comes at a higher cost.

 3- If you are looking to make sparkling water on the go or at the office.
-Soda Siphons are much more portable over carbonation appliances.
+Soda Siphons are much more portable than carbonation appliances.

 4- Soda Siphons are also great for back-yard and outdoor events.

-There are two Soda Siphons I would recommend the Isi Soda Siphon and the Soda Sparkle.
+There are two Soda Siphons I would recommend the Isi Soda Siphon and a Portable Soda Siphon.

 5- Isi Soda Siphon